 First payment: 20% of the contract lump-sum amount will be paid within 15 days after submission and acceptance of the consultancy inception report which includes work-plan, key milestones and approach of conducing the assignment consistent with the Terms of Reference.

-Second payment: 30% of the contract lump-sum amount will be paid within 15 days after submission and acceptance the draft evaluation report and draft revised RRF.
+Second payment: 30% of the contract lump-sum amount will be paid within 15 days after submission the draft evaluation report and draft revised RRF.

 Last payment: 50% of the contract lump-sum amount will be paid within 15 days after submission and acceptance of the final evaluation report and final revised RRF.